vinayabdesai/automation_testing/README.md

-# automation_testing
+# Automation Testing
-Here's a repository of automation scripts that I've worked on for my future reference
+The purpose for this repository is to show-case my test scripts and to keep a copy of my work for future reference.